Shaping Boards with your cabinet design software

 [There’s a detailed video and blog post about how to do mitered cold molding.
 CLICK HERE ]

-The shaping tool in SketchList 3D cabinet design software is very powerful and flexible.
+The shaping tool in the SketchList 3D cabinet design software is very powerful and flexible.
 Over time you will move beyond these basic examples of shapes to create the types of complexity required by your projects.

 Watch this video.